Low Libido in Men:

 Spontaneous vs Responsive Desire: Two Normal Ways Desire Works

-Some people have spontaneous desire - they just wake up feeling sexual.
-Others have responsive desire - they don't feel spontaneous arousal, but desire comes if they're exposed to something sexual or have a good sexual experience.
+Some people have spontaneous desire — they simply wake up feeling sexual.
+Others have responsive desire — desire doesn't arise spontaneously, but emerges in response to something sexual or an enjoyable sexual experience.

 Understanding Your Sexual World